 Here is where you see, feel and understand through your own evidence, written in your own hand, what is different, and where opportunities are waiting to be explored.
 You may now see more objectively what truth you have uncovered.

 It is especially instructive and impactful for you to read carefully your Inquiry Begin Baseline answer and compare where you are now and what your interpretation of the “evidence of experience” means to you.
-See how your question and answers have changed.
+See how your questions and answers have changed.
 And see the differences in your management practices and habits.